Merzasphor/MWSE/docs/source/types/niTCBFloatKey.md

-# niTCBScaleKey
+# niTCBFloatKey

-An animation key for tension-, continuity-, and bias-derived scaling.
+An animation key for tension-, continuity-, and bias-derived values.

-This type inherits the following: [niScaleKey](../../types/niScaleKey), [niFloatKey](../../types/niFloatKey), [niAnimationKey](../../types/niAnimationKey)
+This type inherits the following: [niFloatKey](../../types/niFloatKey), [niAnimationKey](../../types/niAnimationKey)
 ## Properties

 ### `bias`